-Source: The White House College Score Card: U.S. Department of Education's Integrated Postsecondary Education Data System (IPEDS)
+Source: The Whitehouse College Score Card: U.S. Department of Education's Integrated Postsecondary Education Data System (IPEDS)

-Net price is what undergraduate students pay after grants and scholarships are subtracted from the institution's cost of attendance.

-Costs refer to the average net price for undergraduates at the institution for academic year 2011-12.

-Graduation rate data are based on first-time undergraduate students who enrolled fulltime.
+- Graduation rate data are based on undergraduate students who enrolled full-time and have never enrolled in college before.
 This may not represent all undergraduates that attend an institution.
-For primarily bachelor's degree-granting institutions, the graduation rate displayed is for students beginning in fall 2006 and seeking a bachelor's degree.
-For primarily associate's degree-granting institutions and primarily certificate-granting institutions, the graduation rate displayed is for students beginning in Fall 2009.

-69.8% of full-time students enrolled at the University of Wisconsin-La Crosse received their bachelor's degree within 6 years.
-During the fall of 2012, 1,890 new freshmen were enrolled at UW-L. During the fall of 2013, 1,636 (86.6%) of that same cohort were enrolled at UW-L. 36.3% of full-time students enrolled at Western Technical College graduated within 150% of the expected time for completion and 17.3% transferred to another institution.
-52.8% of full-time students enrolled at Viterbo received their bachelor's degree within 6 years and 38% transferred to another institution.
-Globe data unavailable due to limited length of time it has been established.
+For primarily bachelor's degree-granting institutions, the graduation rate displayed is for students beginning in Fall 2006 and seeking a bachelor's degree.
+For primarily associate's degree-granting institutions and primarily certificate-granting institutions, the graduation rate displayed is for students beginning in Fall 2009. - Viterbo: 52.8% of full-time students received their bachelor's degree within 6 years and 38% transferred to another institution. - UW-L: 69.8% of full-time students received their bachelor's degree within 6 years.
+The 6-year transfer rate is not available for this institution.
+However, during the fall of 2012, 1,890 new freshmen were enrolled at UW-L. During the fall of 2013, 1,636 (86.6%) of that same cohort were enrolled at UW-L (personal communication, Grace Engen, December 19, 2014). - Western: 36.3% of full-time students graduated within 150% of the expected time for completion and 17.3% transferred to another institution.

-Source: The White House College Score Card: U.S. Department of Education's National Student Loan Data System (NSLDS)
+Source: The Whitehouse College Score Card: U.S. Department of Education's National Student Loan Data System (NSLDS)